Per favore facci sapere cosa ne pensi, qualsiasi commento sarà molto gradito.

 Oops!
 Qualcosa è andato storto nel compilare la scheda.

-In 1871, Demetrio Salazar, the art historian, was the first to shed light on the medieval frescoes in the crypt.
-He was the one responsible for dating them (9th-10th centuries), which he did by comparing them with a series of paintings found in Saint Vincenzo Church in Volturno near Isernia in Molise.
+In 1871, art historian Demetrio Salazar was the first to shed light onthe crypt's medieval frescoes.
+He was responsible for dating the frescoes (9th - 10th century) which he did by comparing them with aseries of paintings found in the St.Vincent Church in Volturno near Isernia.

 Mary and Elizabeth are depicted on the left wall high up, but

 Whereas, the figures of Saint George and Saint Nicholas are found below.

 On the cross vault behind the altar, the Christ is depicted performing a blessing in perfect Byzantine style.
 Alongside him are the figures of St. John the Baptist, St. John the Evangelist, King David and the prophet Daniel.